 - Use them as an egg substitute: Can’t eat eggs?
 Vegan?
 Chia seeds make an easy and affordable egg substitute!
 Soak a tablespoon (around 15g) of chia seeds in 2.5 tablespoons (around 45 ml) of water and leave to thicken for at least 5 minutes.
 It should turn into a thick gel, which can then be used to replace eggs whilst baking.

 - Add chia seeds to cakes and bakes: Love baking?
 Chia seeds work great in home-made cakes, bars and bakes and add a fantastic nutritional boost!
 Just add a tablespoon to your mixture and bake as you normally would.

 Enjoy chia seeds in Purition

-Perhaps the easiest ways to reap the health benefits of chia seeds into your diet is to enjoy a daily glass of Purition.
-They’re one of our 7 core ingredients — and we’re also the first UK nutrition company to chia seeds grown in Britain.
+Perhaps the easiest ways to enjoy chia seeds benefits is to enjoy a daily glass of Purition.
+They’re one of our 7 core ingredients and we’re the first UK nutrition company to chia seeds grown in Britain.
 We would go to all that effort for nothing, so it’s fair to say we’re a big fan of these super seeds!

 Purition is an easy breakfast or lunch when you’re pushed for time or simply need healthy, hassle-free food.
 Every flavour is made with natural, real food ingredients with absolutely nothing artificial — no emulsifiers, additives, gums or preservatives.